 Sanya’s ultrasound reports revealed a polycystic pattern in her ovaries.
 She thought she had developed an ovarian cyst and reported to the hospital.

-“Does a polycystic ovary mean I have ovarian cysts?” asked a worried Sanya when she met Dr. Rinku.
+“Does a polycystic ovary mean I have ovarian cysts?” asked a worried Sanya when she met Dr. Priti.

-“Ovarian cyst is not similar to PCOS (Polycystic Ovary Syndrome) though the condition may seem related,” counseled Dr. Rinku.
+“Ovarian cyst is not similar to PCOS (Polycystic Ovary Syndrome) though the condition may seem related,” counseled Dr. Priti.

 “This condition is usually associated with mild hormonal imbalance and irregular periods due to irregular ovulation.
 It may also lead to excessive hair growth in certain areas of the body.”